Alfresco/alfresco-ng2-components/docs/search-configuration.interface.md

 [QueryBody](https://github.com/Alfresco/alfresco-js-api/blob/1.6.0/src/alfresco-search-rest-api/docs/QueryBody.md)
 object.
 This object can then be supplied to a search operation to refine the search parameters.

+A standard implementation, the
+[Search Configuration service](search-configuration.service.md) is provided in the ADF Core library source.
+This works fine in most cases but if you need to, you can implement your own service, as described below.

 ### How to use the interface

 1. Implement the service class